 “I think TigerView is easier to access, but I have been using it my whole life,” he said.

 Physics teacher Marvin Allen views the change in an even more positive light.
-He said that PowerSchool is better suited to help kids who need learning accommodations.
+He said PowerSchool is better suited to help kids who need learning accommodations.

 “In both systems we would get medical alerts, meaning I could know if you were allergic to something,” he said.
 “With PowerSchool I still have that, but I also have those learning documents that some kids have, such as IEPs and 504s.”